christianalfoni/impact/docs/giving-up-react.md

 Embracing the component as a function makes sense, but the introduction of hooks disrupted React developers intuition about how code is executed in the language runtime.
 For example every time this component reconciles it looks like it will initialise the count state, but that is not true, it will only do it on the first call of the component function.
 The function looks stateless and pure, but there is this hidden state in React that you can not see by reading the code.

-This disruption becomes even a bigger problem as hooks introduces multiple function closures in the component scope.
+This disruption becomes an even bigger problem as hooks can introduce multiple function closures in the component scope.
 Without hooks there are no active closures.
-Let us insect the `Counter` again.
+Let us inspect the `Counter` again.

 ```ts
 function Counter(props) {